 Your presentation slides give you a whole extra visual dimension to play with.
 Use tools like visual puns, cultural references – think topical memes or public figures – graphs, charts and illustrations to add to your talk’s interest-factor.

 Invite your audience to use their mobile devices to comment on your talk and extend its reach onto social media.
 Adding a hashtag to your slides can help get people live tweeting and quoting from your speech during the event.
 You can also use tools like ShakeSpeak to let audiences vote on questions and display results on your presentation screen in real time.

-Here are a few more ideas for engaging your audience and keeping their attention.
+Here are a few more public speaking tips for engaging your audience and keeping their attention.